mono300genuine/FigmaAgent/README.md

    yarn dev
    ```

-2. **Access the web scrapping API**:
+2. **Access the web scraping API**:
-   - The webscrapping API is available at `http://localhost:3000/api/figma`.
+   - The web scraping API is available at `http://localhost:3000/api/figma`.
-   - The GET endpoint reads `urls.md` and creates embeddings for each page.
+   - **First run**: The GET endpoint reads `urls.md`, extracts text content from each page, and creates text embeddings for each resource in the database.
+   - **Second run**: The GET endpoint processes all images from previously scraped pages, creates descriptions for them using Google's Generative AI, and stores these as media resources in the database.

 ### API Endpoint

 - **GET /api/figma**
+  - **First execution**:
     - Reads `urls.md`, which contains all URLs for the Figma Design documentation.
+    - Extracts text content from each page.
-  - Creates embeddings for each resource in the database.
+    - Creates text embeddings for each resource in the database.
+  - **Second execution**:
+    - Processes all images from previously scraped pages.
+    - Generates descriptions for each image using Google's Generative AI.
+    - Stores these image descriptions as media resources in the database.
+  - The endpoint automatically detects whether it's the first or second run based on existing database records.

 ### Database Schema